-- See Currumbin Wildlife Sanctuary in Currumbin.
+- Currumbin Wildlife Sanctuary in Currumbin.

-- Check out Lone Pine Koala Sanctuary in Brisbane.
+- Lone Pine Koala Sanctuary in Brisbane.

-- A must-do and see is to go Humpback Whale spotting.
+A must is to go Humpback Whale spotting.
 These majestic mammals love the Queensland waters and you can pretty much be guaranteed of seeing them during July to November in Hervey Bay.
 They’ll be having a whale of a time (ha!), after migrating from the cold waters of Antarctica to the warmer waters here.
 You can take a tour to watch their playful antics.
 Unfortunately, my recent trip didn’t allow me enough time, so I definitely have this on my bucket list for my next visit to Queensland in the new year.

-- Queensland is the birthplace of drinks such as 4X Beer and Bundaberg Rum.
+Queensland is the birthplace of drinks such as 4X Beer and Bundaberg Rum.

 Other awesome reasons to visit Queensland

-- Casino.
 The Star is a major attraction of Broadbeach in Surfers Paradise, part of the awesome nightlife here.

 More fun facts about Queensland

-- Qantas Airlines (Queensland and Northern Territory Aerial Services) started in Longreach, 1920.
+Qantas Airlines (Queensland and Northern Territory Aerial Services) started in Longreach, 1920.

-- The tallest Tower in Australia is the Q1, located at Surfers Paradise, one of my favourite parts of Queensland.
+The tallest Tower in Australia is the Q1, located at Surfers Paradise, one of my favourite parts of Queensland.
 It has the Skypoint Observation deck at the top for a spectacular view of the Gold Coast.

-- The first designer hotel in the world, Palazzo Versace Hotel, fully decked out in Versace wares.
+The first designer hotel in the world, Palazzo Versace Hotel, fully decked out in Versace wares.

-- Queensland is famous for a whole host of BIG things.
+Queensland is famous for a whole host of BIG things.
 Some such attractions are the Big Crab, the Big Mango, the Big Cow, the Big Gumboot, the Big Barramundi, and the big Dinosaur, just to name a few.

-- Amazing looking bugs.
+Queensland has mazing looking bugs.
 How beautiful!